 Make sure to build up an appetite

-Drinking a beer larger than your dog is only part of the experience of being in a tent at Oktoberfest – ravishing on a pork knuckle or roast chicken is part of the experience also.
-Use one of those litres of beer to wash a good hearty meal down during the day.
+Drinking a beer larger than your dog is only part of the experience of being in a tent at Oktoberfest.
+Devouring a pork knuckle or roast chicken is part of the experience also.
+Use one of those litres of beer to wash down a good hearty meal during the day.

 Don’t get too drunk

 It’s a bit of a cliché when it comes to Oktoberfest, but try not to get too wasted.
 Rather than weakening the beer for the festival, breweries actually make their Oktoberfest beer stronger (about 6% volume) to really test people’s capacities.
-So if you’re going and you want to enjoy it, here’s some friendly advice...pace yourself!
+So if you’re going and you want to enjoy it, here’s some friendly advice –line that stomach and pace yourself!